|

 Do you have a condition where because of pain, stiffness and decreased dexterity you require 2-3 times longer to dress on a daily basis?

-receive daily assistance from another person to get dressed?
+Do you receive daily assistance from another person to get dressed?

 Life-sustaining therapy: